-The members of the Board of Directors, which is currently chaired by Gerald B. Hickson, MD, provide strategic and operational oversight and are vested with the Foundation’s fiduciary responsibility.
+The members of the Board of Directors, which is currently chaired by Gregg S. Meyer, MD, MSc, provide strategic and operational oversight and are vested with the Foundation’s fiduciary responsibility.

-The larger Board of Governors, currently chaired by Saul Weingart, MD, PhD, focuses on program direction in keeping with the Foundation’s mission.
+The larger Board of Governors, currently chaired by Jane Englebright, PhD, RN, focuses on program direction in keeping with the Foundation’s mission.

 Scope and Duties of the Board of Governors